tomusborne/generateblocks/readme.txt

 * Fix: Query loop parameter delete button size
 * Fix: Advanced select jumping when near the bottom of the page
 * Fix: Triple captions using static image with dynamic link
+* Fix: Flex icons based on direction in device previews
+* Fix: Container appender icon spacing
+* Fix: useDeviceType state was one state behind when triggered from core buttons
 * Tweak: Require at least PHP 7.2
 * Tweak: Move block alignment to Layout panel
 * Tweak: Remove help text from Grid vertical alignment
 * Tweak: Remove the Button Container variation
 * Tweak: Clean up UnitControl display across all browsers
+* Tweak: Show all Google fonts in font family dropdown
 * Dev: Rebuild how block migrations run
 * Dev: Migrate spacing attributes to new spacing object attribute
 * Dev: Migrate typography attributes to new typography object attribute